All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey classes

 \subsection{Proof structure of Theorems~\ref{thm:mainstrong} and~\ref{thm:mainstrongclosures}}

-The overall structure of proof of Theorems~\ref{thm:mainstrong} and~\ref{thm:mainstrongclosures} is depicted in Figure~\ref{fig:plan}.
+The overall structure of the proofs of Theorems~\ref{thm:mainstrong} and~\ref{thm:mainstrongclosures} is depicted in Figure~\ref{fig:plan}.
+We now further complement it with a few comments which may assist the reader in understanding the proof.

 We give an explicit construction of Ramsey objects.
-For given structures $\str{A}$ and $\str{B}$ we first apply the Ne\v set\v ril-R\"odl Theorem to obtain Ramsey $\str{C}_0\longrightarrow (\str{B})^\str{A}_2$ and subsequently we use three variants of the Partite Construction to obtain Ramsey structure $\str{C}$ with desired properties.

-In Sections~\ref{sec:partlem} and~\ref{sec:partiteconstruction} we give a new Partite Construction for classes with closures (generalising our techniques introduced in \cite{Hubivcka2014} and strengthening them to non-unary closures).
-In Section~\ref{sec:iterated} we introduce the Iterated Partite Construction for strong amalgamation classes (extending results of~\cite{Nevsetvril2007, Nevsetvril}) and finally we combine both to obtain our main results in Section~\ref{sec:mainres}.
+Using Proposition~\ref{prop:closures}, it suffices to work with relational structures only.
+A relational language $L$ will be fixed thorough this section.
+Given a Ramsey class $\mathcal R$, its subclass $\mathcal K$ and structures $\str{A},\str{B}\in \K$, we apply to Ramsey property of $\mathcal R$ to obtain $\str{C}_0\longrightarrow (\str{B})^\str{A}_2$.
+In all applications discussed, this will be done by an application of the Ne\v set\v ril--R\"odl Theorem (Theorem~\ref{thm:NRsimple}) which is depicted as the first structured Ramsey theorem in Figure~\ref{fig:plan}.
+Subsequently, we use three variants of the partite construction to obtain a Ramsey structure $\str{C}$ with the desired properties.
+Towards this end, in Sections~\ref{sec:partlem} and~\ref{sec:partiteconstruction} we give a new variant of the partite construction for classes with closures (generalising our techniques introduced in \cite{Hubivcka2014} and strengthening them to non-unary closures).
+In Section~\ref{sec:iterated} we introduce the Iterated partite construction for strong amalgamation classes (extending results of~\cite{Nevsetvril2007}) and finally we combine both to obtain our main results in Section~\ref{sec:mainres}.

-To construct $\mathcal U$-closed structures (see Definition~\ref{def:uclosed}) we proceed in several steps.
+To construct $\mathcal U$-closed structures (Definition~\ref{def:uclosed}) we proceed in several steps.
 The following notions capture two ``weaker'' notions of closed structures and substructures which will be used in our constructions.
+This definition will be used in the iteration of Lemma~\ref{lem:preclosures} and Lemma~\ref{lem:closures} where it is necessary to consider structures which are not $\mathcal U$-closed, but they satisfy the property for selected substructures.